 Some hon. members: No.

 We have a role to play as parliamentarians.
-The role of Parliament, the House of Commons and MPs is to grant the government the money it needs to operate.
+The role of Parliament, of the House of Commons and MPs, is to grant the government the money it needs to operate.
 For instance, in a majority situation, the government has no problem spending as much money as it wants, since it holds a majority when the time comes to vote on supply.
 In a minority situation, if it loses a single supply vote, the government falls and is dissolved.
 Why?
 Because the House refused to grant the money it has asked for.